Robinson Maneuver Training Center: Regional Training Institute

-The 233d Regiment (Regional Training Institute) has a long and proud history.
-It began in 1957 with the first Officer Candidate Class.
-For the next 39 years the Arkansas Military Academy built a proud heritage in the Arkansas National Guard setting the standard for some of the best officers in the Army.
+The history of the 233d Regiment (Regional Training Institute) began in 1957 with the first Officer Candidate Class.
 The RTI provides training to Soldiers from all 54 States and Territories.

 In 1984, General Herbert Temple had a vision to develop a two-week course that would hone and improve the soldier combat skills needed to win on the modern battlefield.
 For ten years the Battle Skills School trained soldiers from all over the United States on the basic skills of survival and small unit tactics.

 The Total Army School System took shape in Arkansas as the 233d Regiment (Regional Training Institute) in October 1994.
 The 233d RTI was organized from the Arkansas Military Academy and the Battle Skills School combining their respective TDAs.

 The Mission of the RTI is to train infantry and artillery, and communications military occupational specialties, as well as non-commissioned officer education, and officer candidate school.
 The 233rd operates the second largest infantry school in the Army, only second to Fort Benning.
 Approximately 1,930 soldiers graduated training at the RTI during Fiscal Year 06.